Why you can trust The Zebra

 Can you buy a 12-month car insurance policy?

-Yes, you can buy a 12-month car insurance policy, but it may take a bit more searching to find the right company that offers it; the typical policy length for car insurance is six months.
+Yes, you can buy a 12-month car insurance policy, but it may take a bit more searching to find the right company that offers it; the typical policy length is six months.

-In theory, an annual policy secures your car insurance rates and keeps your insurer from raising your premium for an entire year.
+In theory, a yearly policy secures your car insurance rates and keeps your insurer from raising your premium for an entire year.
 But is it the best option for you?
-Well, it depends on your driving record, personal details, and insurance company.
+It depends on your driving record, personal details, and insurance company.

 Pros